 Dr. Dean advised I aim for 3-4 teaspoons per day for the next several weeks.
 That would be 900-1,200mg of ReMag per day!
 She also suggested I increase my ReMyte dosage and add ¼ teaspoon of pink sea salt to each liter of water (which I haven’t been doing).

-I’m in the process of starting this new protocol and will update this review in the coming weeks to let you know if I’m able to completely knock out the PVCs and PACS!
-Dr. Dean sent me the following testimonial she received as inspiration for me and my readers (she said she gets several testimonials like this every week):
+I’m in the process of starting this new protocol and will update this review in the coming weeks to let you know if I’m able to completely knock out the PVCs and PACs.

 Bottom Line of this ReMag Magnesium Review

 Every person that has atrial fibrillation should be taking magnesium supplements on a daily basis.
-Heck, people without afib should be taking it every day!
-It’s that important of a mineral for optimal health.
-ReMag is a therapeutic pure magnesium supplement that most people will be able to tolerate even high doses of it with minimal side effects (if any at all).
+Heck, people without afib should be taking them; it’s that important of a mineral for optimal health.
+ReMag is a therapeutic pure magnesium supplement that most people will be able to tolerate with minimal side effects (if any at all) – even if you take high doses.
 It’s the only oral magnesium supplement I have used in the past two years.

-If you’ve tried magnesium supplements in the past and they failed or you’re having a difficult time finding an oral magnesium supplement you can tolerate with very few (if any) side effects, then I highly recommend you give ReMag a try!
+If you’re having a difficult time finding an oral magnesium supplement you can tolerate with very few (if any) side effects, then I highly recommend you give ReMag a try!

 Have you tried ReMag magnesium?
 Share your review of this supplement in the comments below!